angelxuanchang/nlp-class/hw2.md

     git clone https://github.com/angelxuanchang/nlp-class-hw.git

-Clone your own repository from GitLab if you haven’t done it already:
+Clone your own repository from Github if you haven’t done it already:

-    git clone git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git
+    git clone git@github.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git

-Note that the `USER` above is the SFU username of the person in your group that set up the GitLab repository.
+Note that the `USER` above is the SFU username of the person in your group that set up the Github repository.

 Then copy over the contents of the `bertchunker` directory into your `hw2` directory in your repository.